-When Randy Shilts died, I was a freshman at Bishop Loughlin Memorial High School.
-At the time, AIDS made the news on a regular basis.
-Magic Johnson’s announcement that he had been diagnosed HIV+, shocked and devastated my friends and I. We didn’t know much about the disease at the time, but in the years to come we would.
-Two years after Shilts’ death, one of my uncles contracted the disease and died less than a year later.
-We begin to realize that AIDS was unlike any disease we had ever seen before.
+What was becoming overwhelmingly clear was that AIDS was unlike anything we had ever seen before.
 And furthermore, it did not discriminate.
 Wreaking havoc on the immune system, the disease crippled the infected person until their body just completely shut down.
 Misunderstanding and misinformation lead to fear, discrimination and vicious rumors about anyone that was diagnosed as either HIV+ or having full-blown AIDS.
 When HBO premiered ‘And The Band Played On’, my parents had my brother and I sit down and pay close attention.
 HBO’s screen adaptation of Shilts’ bestselling novel is a critical film in American cinematic history.
 But our focus here in this masterpiece by Shilts of the origin of the AIDS crisis and the missteps along the way that helped it become an epidemic.